 Ghosts of the Potomac River Oyster Wars

-Colonial Beach, VA, is the site of the century-long Oyster Wars, which lasted until Colonial Beach resident Berkeley Muse was killed by an officer on a Maryland Marine Police patrol boat.
-Local lore says that ghosts roam the riverfront–could one of them be Berkeley?
+Colonial Beach, VA, is the site of the century-long Potomac River Oyster Wars, which lasted until Colonial Beach resident Berkeley Muse was killed by an officer on a Maryland Marine Police patrol boat.
+Local lore says that ghosts roam the riverfront–could Berkley be one of them?

 Captain’s House at 211 Irving Avenue

-Ship captain ghost who once lived in the original house.
 Noises, sounds of walking and sounds of doors opening have been heard by residents of the home; a man in a black coat has been seen several times by residents.
-Is it the Captain or the man who allegedly hanged himself in the shed behind the house?
-Owners of the house have experienced the ceiling fans coming on all by themselves, their dogs will not go in the cottage in the backyard.
+Is it the ghost of a ship captain who once lived in the original house?
+Or perhaps it is the ghost of a man who allegedly hanged himself in the shed behind the house.
+Home owners said they have experienced the ceiling fans coming on all by themselves and their dogs refuse to go in the cottage in the home’s backyard.

 Colonial Beach Plaza Bed and Breakfast

-Colonial Beach Plaza Bed and Breakfast was reportedly home to a little girl in a white dress whose ghost has a fascination with electricity, making electrical appliances–and the nearby streetlight–go off and on.
+Colonial Beach Plaza Bed and Breakfast is reportedly home to a little girl in a white dress whose ghost has a fascination with electricity, making electrical appliances–and the nearby streetlight–go off and on.
 She especially loves to play with the electric fireplace on the first floor.
-Owners of the Plaza haven’t experienced the little girl spirit; though, the street light at the end of Weems St. is reported to go out frequently.
+Current owners of the Plaza say they haven’t experienced the little girl’s spirit; though, the street light at the end of Weems Street, where the bed and breakfast is located, is reported to go out frequently.

 The Bell House